OlivierLD/raspberry-coffee/RESTNavServer/README.md

 The idea here is _not_ to display _any_ Graphical User Interface (GUI) on the Raspberry PI, where the server is running.
 The GUI is dedicated to `HTML5` and `CSS3`, rendered in the browser of any device connected to the Raspberry PI's network (laptop, tablet, smartphone, etc).

+> Interestingly, graphical user interfaces happen to be quite demanding (specific processors called GPU - Graphical Processing Units - have been created for GUI-demanding apps, like video games).
+Not using them is a substantial relief for the machine we run the server on.
+> As a matter of fact, for now (Aug-2018), whatever in mentioned below runs *fine* on a $10 `Raspberry PI Zero W`.
+> And this deos not prevent the Raspberry PI from serving web pages taking care of the GUI.
+The Raspberry PI runs 24x7, and you connect to it
+> from a GUI-savvy device to see your data in a good looking User Interface (UI).

 An application like `OpenCPN` seems (to me) too demanding for the Raspberry PI.
 Same for all `Swing` applications developed in Java.
 And actually, this is a general trend in this area, languages like Java are clearly moving to the back-end side of the story.
 Java applets are being de-supported in more and more browsers, HTML and connected technologies keep improving